constzz/Github-mobile-app/README.md

 # Github mobile app

-It is a cross-platfrom mobile application.
-If fetches data from GithubAPI and caches it.
+It is a cross-platfrom mobile application, which uses GithubAPI.

 It is built following **Clean Code** principles for Shared module writen in Kotlin.
 Shared module holds all the bussiness logic.